 ECI Reading and Writing Enrichement Program

-Here is a sample of our curriculum fron the ECI's 2016 Summer Academy:
+Here is a sample of our curriculum from the ECI's 2016 Summer Academy:

 5th and 6th: Rising 5th and 6th graders focused on reading historical fiction this summer.
 They began the summer with a unit on the Holocaust by reading “Letters from Rifka” and “The Butterfly”.
-They then, transitioned into reading a book, Esparanza Rising, which looks at the realities of Mexican immigrants in the 20th century.
+They then transitioned into reading a book, Esperanza Rising, which looks at the realities of Mexican immigrants in the 20th century.
 Students worked on reading comprehension skills as well as analytic skills.
 Additionally, there was a major focus on writing and organizing their ideas into succinct paragraphs.
 Throughout the summer students were introduced to the idea of social justice and challenged to think about why people and society do bad things and what they can do to make their community a better place.

-7th – 9th Grade: Our rising 7th to 9th grade students started the summer by reading “A Long Way Gone” which is the one book at every ECI student has read and will read prior to graduating ECI.
+7th – 9th Grade: Our rising 7th to 9th grade students started the summer by reading “A Long Way Gone” which is the one book at ECI every student has read and will read before graduating ECI.
 This is an autobiography about Ishmael Beah, a former child soldier in Sierra Leone.
-The students are encouraged to not only analyze Ishmael’s life but also lean about the tactics behind the recruitment of child soldiers and also the psychological impacts on an individual and an entire society.
-For the remainder of the summer the students worked on forming argumentative essays.
+The students are encouraged to not only analyze Ishmael’s life but also learn about the tactics behind the recruitment of child soldiers and also the psychological impacts on an individual and an entire society.
+For the remainder of the summer, the students worked on forming argumentative essays.